 What can I do to help make sure the security works correctly?

 Tacx uses reasonable physical, technical and administrative measures to safeguard personal information you provide through the Tacx Service or in connection with Tacx’s Products and Services.
-Please be aware that no data transmission over the internet can be guaranteed to be 100% secure.
-As a result, Tacx cannot guarantee or warrant the security of any information you transmit on or through the Tacx Service and you do so at your own risk.

 Does Tacx offer opt-out or opt-in services?

 Yes.
-If you choose to stop receiving emails from Tacx, please follow the unsubscribe instructions within each email communication or send an email to firstname.lastname@example.org.
+If you choose to stop receiving emails from Tacx, please follow the unsubscribe instructions within each email communication or contact our support desk.
 Tacx will process your opt-out and you will receive an e-mail confirming that you have opted-out and that Tacx have stopped using/collecting your personal data as well as deleted it, if the personal data is no longer required by law.
 In addition, the confirmation email will provide instructions and a service list on how to further avoid providing Tacx with personal data in connection with any Products or Services that you may attempt to use or where applicable, still be permitted to use after you have opted-out.
 Tacx will not provide or share any mailing lists or other information about you to another company or service for promotional purposes.
 Any service related emails (to confirm a purchase, etc.) generally do not offer an option to unsubscribe as they are necessary to provide the service you requested.

 The rights of users